kahnvex/tzconverter/README.md

 # tzconverter

-This is a simple program which takes a csv file or pipe on stdin containing Lat, Long, and a UTC ecoch millisecond timestamp and appends a localized epoch millisecond timestamp.
+This is a simple program which takes a csv file or pipe on stdin containing Lat, Long, and a UTC epoch millisecond timestamp and appends a localized epoch millisecond timestamp.

 The program writes the output back to stdout, where you can